buildtesters/buildtest/docs/features.rst

 Enabling colored output for table entries
 -------------------------------------------------------------

 The ``buildtest --color <COLOR> <COMMAND>`` command can be used to select a color while printing output in a tabular format for several buildtest commands.
+The list of available colors can be found by running ``buildtest --helpcolor``.
+Buildtest has tab-completion setup for ``--color`` option which will list all available colors.

 Listing available color options (``buildtest --helpcolor``)
 -------------------------------------------------------------